SAFEHR-data/emap/docs/technical_overview/ADR/waveform-raw-collection.md

 | 2                     | 9574110                  |
 | 1                     | 13611362                 |

-I am assuming that compressing a tar archive will behave very similarly to the above, which was tested using simple text concatenation.
+These figures come from combining the messages with simple concatenation.

+Using a tar archive hugely increases the uncompressed size of the data (~2x).
+Other archiving formats are available but the overhead is still large (eg. 80 bytes) when each file is only ~300 bytes to start with.

 ## Message naming etc

 Given the large quantity of messages we will have, they need to be findable.
 A likely operation would be to reprocess messages between two dates (or from a date up to the present day).

-Finding files by bed number and stream id may also be required, so those will be part of the filename too.
+Finding files by bed number may also be required, so that will be part of the filename too.

+While finding by channel/variable id would be useful, most messages have multiple channels so this can't be used.

 We may be subsequently told that some data is not needed (eg. they only want patients with certain conditions).
-Grouping data by patient (bed) and stream allows for selective deletion.
+Grouping data by time and patient (bed) allows for selective deletion.

-## Compression scheduling
+## Archive management

 Having established that messages must be grouped before compression in batches of ~1000, observe that ~1000 messages from the same stream equates to about ~10–100 seconds of data, assuming 5 samples per message, and 50–300Hz frequency.

-If we store that much in memory, we risk losing it in the event of a sudden outage (system crash, power outage, etc).
-It is safer to write each message to disk as a separate file, and then come back later to archive it.
-This increases the amount of disk churn, but I believe that it's worth this trade-off.
-This means that the replay function must be able to recognise both the plain and .tar.bz2 "schemas".
+That data is at risk while it is still in memory, so we should try to close off old bz2 archives in a timely fashion so in the event of a sudden outage (system crash, power outage, etc) the loss is minimised.

+So we need to close off files that haven't been written to in a certain amount of time.

+Which archive a message goes into is based on the message header timestamp, NOT when we receive the message.
+This is to make the behaviour more deterministic, and to make messages easier to locate should that be needed.
+However, it does mean that if we receive messages out of order, we might want to write to a file for a timeslot that we have already closed.
+To avoid overwriting existing archives, a random string is used to make each file name unique, and it is possible (and harmless) to have two archives covering the same time slot.

+We are not making any guarantees to our users about collecting all the data (nobody is getting paged when this goes down...) so it's very much on a best effort basis.

+## Replaying messages

+Saved messages should be replayable.

+To avoid reconfiguring the already running waveform-reader on the fly, when we want to replay data it would be simpler to start another instance of it that has been set to read from the save directory between dates X and Y.

+It would add the messages to the same queue as the "live" waveform-reader and then exit cleanly.

+Care must be taken not to re-save the messages that are being read from disk!

 # Consequences/limitations
 Storing raw messages has the extra advantage of allowing us to reprocess old data